Thai Basil Chicken (Aromatic & Bold)

 Ensure the basil is evenly distributed throughout the dish.

-Thai Basil Chicken (Aromatic & Bold) - Step 8: Serve and Enjoy 1
+Thai Basil Chicken (Aromatic & Bold) - Step 8: Serve the Dish

-Transfer the Thai Basil Chicken to a serving platter immediately.
+Transfer the cooked Thai Basil Chicken to a serving plate.

-Garnish with additional fresh basil leaves if desired.
+Garnish with additional basil leaves and sliced chilies for presentation.

 Critical Timing and Temperature Guide